 We also recommend that you keep the burner tube and pilot assembly clean and free of dust and dirt.
 To clean these parts we recommend using compressed air no greater than 30 PSI.
 Your local computer store, hardware store or home center may carry compressed air in a can.
-You can use a vacuum cleaner in the blow position.
 If using compressed air in a can, please follow the directions on the can.
 If you don't follow directions on the can, you could damage the pilot assembly.

-- 1. Shut off the unit, including the pilot.
+- Shut off the unit, including the pilot.
 Allow the unit to cool for at least thirty minutes. - 2.
-Inspect burner, pilot for dust and dirt. - Blow air through the ports/slots and holes in the burner. - 4.
+Inspect burner, pilot for dust and dirt. - Blow air across the ports/slots and holes in the burner. - 4.
 Never insert objects into the pilot tube.

 Clean the pilot assembly also.
 A yellow tip on the pilot flame indicates dust and dirt in the pilot assembly.
-There is a small pilot air inlet about two inches from where the pilot flame comes out of the pilot assembly (see Figure 27).
+There is a small pilot air inlet about 2" from where the pilot flame comes out of the pilot assembly (see Figure 25).
 With the unit off, lightly blow air through the air inlet.
 You may blow through a drinking straw if compressed air is not available.

-Figure 27 - Pilot Inlet Air (Propane/LP Pilot Shown)
+Figure 25 - Pilot Inlet Air (Propane/LP Pilot Shown)